-Staff should recognise that some types of social contact with pupils or their families could be perceived as harmful or exerting inappropriate influence on children, and may bring the setting into disrepute (e.g. attending a political protest, circulating propaganda).
+Staff should recognise that some types of social contact with pupils or their families could be perceived as harmful or exerting inappropriate influence on children and may bring the setting into disrepute (e.g. attending a political protest, circulating propaganda).

 If a pupil or parent seeks to establish social contact, or if this occurs coincidentally, the member of staff should exercise his/her professional judgement.
+Where any contact with staff refers to or discusses a concern about the school or the child, parents/carers must be asked to contact the school direct rather than through a social network site (e.g. parent groups).
+No response should be given by staff members.
 This also applies to social contacts made through outside interests or the staff member's own family.